deta/cloud-docs/docs/HTTP.md

 **`POST /items`**

-Creates a new item only if the an item with the same key does not already exist.
+Creates a new item only if no item with the same `key` exists.

 <Tabs
   defaultValue="request"